dell/csm-docs/content/docs/authorization/cli.md

 }

 ```
-Alternatively, one can supply JWT signing secret with command
+Alternatively, one can supply JWT signing secret with command.

 ```